 We’ll answer those questions as well as the common red flags of trauma bonding so you can recognize it and stop it in its tracks.

 Bonding and building healthy attachments is a natural biological and emotional process that makes people more important to each other over time.

-These process are cumulative and grow with spending time together, living together, eating together, making love together, having children together, and being together during stress or difficulty.
+These processes are cumulative and grow with spending time together, living together, eating together, making love together, having children together, and being together during stress or difficulty.

 Experiencing extreme situations and feelings together tends to bond people in a special way, which may be healthy or unhealthy.

-The term trauma bonding (also known as Stockholm Syndrome and the Betrayal Bond), describes a deep bond which forms between a victim of abuse and their abuser.
+The term trauma bonding (also known as Stockholm Syndrome and the Betrayal Bond), describes a deep bond that forms between a victim of abuse and their abuser.